Coronavirus threatens to lock Indian women out of the workforce for years | ExBulletin

 In Okhla, home to apparel, auto parts and food packaging manufacturers, employers say they nearly halved their workforce amid falling orders and rising costs for inputs like transportation and steel.

-Chetan Singh Kohli, a printing material maker and an official with the Okhla Factory Owners Association, said the auxiliary nature of a typical woman’s role meant they weren’t priorities for reuse.
+Chetan Singh Kohli, a printing equipment maker and an official with the Okhlas Factory Owners Association, said the auxiliary nature of a woman’s typical role meant they weren’t priorities for reuse.

 India’s informal service sector, including on-demand services like transportation and food delivery, has been one of the few bright spots during the pandemic, said Manisha Kapoor, researcher at the think tank of the Institute for Competitiveness, but was dominated by men.